Neighboring

 When we moved in 2021 to our forever home, I made a shift and decided I was going to break down that isolation and become connected to, and maybe even friends with, my neighbors!

-So what exactly did that look like?
+So, what exactly did that look like?

 Neighboring Intentionally

-Moving 2,000 miles across country to somewhere that you know absolutely no one certainly has a way of offering a clean slate (read about that adventure here).
+Moving 2,000 miles across the country to somewhere you know absolutely no one certainly has a way of offering a clean slate (read about that adventure here).
 We bought our first house and were one of four families actively living on our private road.

 So how would I expand from there?